0xProject/0x-starter-project/README.md

 ![cli](https://user-images.githubusercontent.com/27389/42074402-6dcc5ccc-7baf-11e8-84f1-9a27f1a96b08.png)

 This project will take you through a number of scenarios using the 0x v2 protocol.
-The previous v1 starter project has been moved to a branch [located here](https://github.com/0xProject/0x-starter-project/tree/v1).
+The previous v1 starter project has been moved to the ['v1' branch](https://github.com/0xProject/0x-starter-project/tree/v1).

 ## Scenarios

+This repository contains a bunch of scenarios that you can run from the command-line:

--   Fill Order (ERC20)
+-   Fill order (ERC20)
--   Fill Order Fees
+-   Fill order Fees
--   Fill Order (ERC721)
+-   Fill order (ERC721)
--   Cancel Orders Up To
+-   Cancel orders up to
--   Match Orders
+-   Match orders
--   Execute Transaction
+-   Execute transaction
--   Forwarder Buy Orders (ERC20)
+-   Forwarder buy orders (ERC20)
--   Forwarder Buy Orders (ERC721)
+-   Forwarder buy orders (ERC721)
--   Standard Relayer Api Example with Fill Order
+-   Standard Relayer API fill order example

 ## Getting Started

 By default this project uses the 0x development mnemonic running against Ganache.
 This project can be configured to use a different mnenonic and also run against Kovan testnet.

 You may choose to update the mnemonic in `src/constants.ts` or use the one provided (note if many people use this mnemonic on Kovan then the funds may be drained).
 When changing the mnemonic ensure that the account has available funds (ETH and ZRX) on the respective network.
-You can request ZRX and ETH from the 0x Faucet located in the [0x Portal](https://0xproject.com/portal/account).
+You can request ZRX and ETH from the 0x Faucet located in [0x Portal](https://0xproject.com/portal/account).

 Install dependencies: